 Your giveaway can be as simple as a $100 Target gift card to the first 10 people to like, comment, and share your Facebook post.

-Your exclusive offer can be as simple as 50% off the next cleaning service for the first 10 people who sign up for your newest upsell service.
+Your exclusive offer can be as simple as 50% off the next lawn care service for the first 10 people who sign up for your newest upsell service.

 Also, don’t forget to consistently remind your clients of the true exclusive offer - your client referral offer (which is only available to existing clients).